EIP-8130 - Account Abstraction by Account Configuration

 2. Resolve sender: if from set, use it; if empty, ecrecover from sender_auth

-3. Determine effective key state: a.
-If account_initialization non-empty: verify address derivation, code_size(from) == 0, use initial_keys b.
+3. Determine effective owner state: a.
+If create entry present in account_changes: verify address derivation, code_size(from) == 0, use initial_owners b.
 Else: read from Account Config storage

-6. Resolve payer from payer_auth:
+6. Resolve payer from payer and payer_auth:

-11. Verify nonce, payer ETH balance, expiry
+9. Verify nonce, payer ETH balance, and expiry:

 Block Execution